seleniyum/Selenium_Resources_list/README.md

 Link Jar files -except for SRCS file add all of them.
 Create a first Class - TestJar
 ---Type in same program as Firefox Driver. and show the error issue. as it doesn't show Java Driver.
 Ctrl + Alt = click on driver. or webdriver.
-Attach Source - External Location - select SRCS source code.
+Attach Source - External Location-External File - select SRCS source code.
-Or - Test Project - Properties - Selenium JAR - Fine Attach source - click on edit - External Jar and give path to SRCS Review JavaDocs - for all classes and all  packages review.
+Or - Test Project RightClick- Properties - Selenium JAR - Find Attach source - click on edit - External Jar and give path to SRCS

+----------------------------------------Review JavaDocs - for all classes and all  packages review.

 Core Java Tutorial : http://www.dineshonjava.com/2013/01/core-java-baby-step-to-be-best-java-ian.html#.Vi5Yhyu79SA